typst/typst/docs/guides/guide-for-writing-plugins.md

 ---
 description: |
-  You need to use external code for performance reason or to avoid re inventing the wheel?
+  You need to use external code for performance reason or to avoid reinventing the wheel?
 This guide explains how to integrate your code as a plugin.
 ---

-# Guide for plugin development
+# Guide for plugin development (Advanced users)

 This page helps you get started building plugins for typst.
+This is an advanced functionality and beginners might have diffculties following this guide.

-Typst is capable of interfacing with plugins compiled to WebAssembly via it's `plugin` function.
+Typst is capable of interfacing with plugins compiled to WebAssembly via its `plugin` function.

-Once your program has been compiled to WebAssembly, it also need to respect [the protocol](#protocol).
+Once your program has been compiled to WebAssembly, it also needs to respect [the protocol](#protocol).

-Typst will run this code in isolation from your system which means printing and reading file will not be supported for security reasons.
+Typst will run this code in isolation from your system, which means printing and reading files will not be supported for security reasons.

 Many compilers will use the [wasi ABI](https://wasi.dev/) by default or as their only option (e.g. emscripten), which allows printing, reading file etc. This will not work with typst, you will need to either compile to a different target if possible or stub your library using a tool (see below).